-- Browse 6.5 workspaces are not upgraded to 7.0 -- You need to recreate workspaces in 7.0. - Tooltip behavior -- Once a button/control has been clicked/pressed/selected, its tooltip is not shown again.
-This is due to the way the Microsoft Windows UI was designed. - Print metadata button -- The print metadata button is designed to print only basic and keyword metadata, not custom. - Display setting -- Aurora Browse needs to be run on machines that have a display setting of 96 DPI. - Using "All Offline is true" search filter -- This filter searches only assets that are offline (in the archive).
-It does not search assets that are both online and offline. - Aurora Browse and Vista -- For Aurora Browse to work with Windows Vista, make sure the following conditions have been met:
+- Upgrading to Aurora Browse 7.1.1 If upgrading the Aurora Browse client to 7.1.1, you must uninstall the previous version first. - Aurora Browse and Windows 7 For Aurora Browse to work with Windows 7, enable the Windows 7 administrator account.
+Follow the Microsoft Windows documentation to enable the account. - Browse 6.5 workspaces are not upgraded to 7.0 You need to recreate workspaces in 7.0. - Tooltip behavior Once a button/control has been clicked/pressed/selected, its tooltip is not shown again.
+This is due to the way the Microsoft Windows UI was designed. - Print metadata button The print metadata button is designed to print only basic and keyword metadata, not custom. - Display setting Aurora Browse needs to be run on machines that have a display setting of 96 DPI. - Using "All Offline is true" search filter This filter searches only assets that are offline (in the archive).
+It does not search assets that are both online and offline.